-Each CPE Program includes the fundamental elements of visiting patients, families, and hospital staff; writing and presenting those encounters within a peer group; rotating on the 24-hour on-call roster; participating in didactic seminars and workshops; actively joining the small group process; pursuing questions and concerns in clinical supervision; and reading and researching books and topics centered upon contemporary pastoral care and practice.Part-Time (Intern) students can expect the following responsibilities:
+Each CPE Program includes the fundamental elements of visiting patients, families, and hospital staff; writing and presenting those encounters within a peer group; rotating on the on-call roster; participating in didactic seminars and workshops; actively joining the small group process; pursuing questions and concerns in clinical supervision; and reading and researching books and topics centered upon contemporary pastoral care and practice.Part-Time (Intern) students can expect the following responsibilities:

 2. Approximately 3-4 hours written work each week.

 3. Weekly group sessions, generally for five hours.